NOAA-GSL/mpas_app/README.md

 # mpas_app
-App for building and running the [MPAS-Model](https://github.com/NOAA-GSL/MPAS-Model)
+App for building and running the [MPAS-Model](https://github.com/NOAA-GSL/MPAS-Model).

 ## Issues

-For bugs, questions, and requests relating to the app, please use GitHub Issues of the NOAA-GSL/mpas_app repository.
-These will be monitored closely and we will get back to you as quickly as we can.
+For bugs, questions, and requests related to the app, please use either GitHub Discussions or GitHub Issues in the `NOAA-GSL`/`mpas_app` repository.
+These will be monitored closely, and we will get back to you as quickly as possible.

 ## Getting Started